burntcouch/ehybasic/README.md

 ----------------------------------------------------------------------------------------------------

-I forked this over from Ben Eater's fork; see below for Ben's brief comments and the chain of custody....
+I ported this over from Ben Eater's fork; see below for Ben's brief comments and the chain of custody....

 -----------------------------------------------------------------------------------------------------
+(per Ben Eater:)<p>
 This code was forked from [mist64/msbasic](https://github.com/mist64/msbasic) and I've added the code from my YouTube videos describing how to port MSBASIC to my 6502 project.
 The latest commit will match the code from the latest video.

 Below is the original README: